Appearance

 Slider — the cross-framework headless slider / range

-Slider is Rozie's headless, fully-accessible slider and dual-thumb range — the second @rozie-ui component with no third-party engine behind it.
-Every behaviour (drag, keyboard, focus, role="slider", aria-value*, step/min/max, disabled, and RTL) is authored once in Slider.rozie and compiled to idiomatic React, Vue, Svelte, Angular, Solid, and Lit.
+Slider is a headless, fully-accessible slider and dual-thumb range with no third-party engine behind it.
+It covers the whole behaviour surface: drag, keyboard, focus, role="slider", aria-value*, step/min/max, disabled, and RTL.
+The same component ships for React, Vue, Svelte, Angular, Solid, and Lit.

-Under the hood the "engine" is the browser's own native <input type="range"> (Approach B): drag — mouse and touch — keyboard, focus management, the slider ARIA role, and step/min/max bounds all come from the platform for free.
-Dual-thumb range mode is two overlapping transparent native inputs; vertical is a transform: rotate(-90deg) wrapper (so up = increase, with an explicit aria-orientation="vertical"); the colored fill is a positioned <div> underlay driven purely by value / min / max arithmetic — no measured geometry.
+The foundation is the browser's own native <input type="range">: drag (mouse and touch), keyboard, focus management, the slider ARIA role, and step/min/max bounds all come from the platform.
+Dual-thumb range mode is two overlapping transparent native inputs; vertical is a transform: rotate(-90deg) wrapper (so up = increase, with an explicit aria-orientation="vertical"); the colored fill is a positioned <div> underlay driven purely by value / min / max arithmetic, with no measured geometry.
 Rozie owns the author-side API: the two-way r-model:value, the range sort/clamp, the fill-var math, the marks + value-bubble overlays, and a thin PageUp/PageDown step augment.

-And because every visual value is a CSS custom property, it re-skins to any design system — with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5, plus the cross-browser thumb/track pseudo-element styling that native range inputs require.
+Every visual value is a CSS custom property, so the slider re-skins to any design system, with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5, plus the cross-browser thumb/track pseudo-element styling that native range inputs require.

 The @rozie-ui/slider packages